 Founder of Virgin Group, which controls more than 400 companies, Richard Charles Nicholas Branson is known for his extreme lifestyle.

-In his documentary “Don’t Look Down” he talks about his near death experience when he tried crossing the Atlantic Ocean in a hot air balloon to break the world record.
+In his documentary “Don’t Look Down” he talks about his crazy story of a near death experience when he tried crossing the Atlantic Ocean in a hot air balloon to break the world record.

 Branson is also a fan of kite-surfing, and went across the English Channel in 2012, becoming the oldest person to achieve such a feat.